MojTabax2/Plateful_pilotCode/README.md

 # Plateful_pilotCode
-Python code for interactive plate
+Python code for interactive plate if the device is already set-up go to [How to run the code](https://github.com/MojTabax2/Plateful_pilotCode/blob/main/README.md#how-to-run-the-code)
 ## Raspi setup:
 - Run a following commands n the terminal:
 ``` shell